IanMontes/squid-task/README.md

 I used [NestJS](https://docs.nestjs.com/) to quickly set up a backend server, which, itself by default uses **Express**. **NestJS** easily allows us to use Dependency Injection, with Modules, Controllers & Services - as well as easily create entities to communicate with our MySQL server.

+I've actually never used NestJS much (I've used very similar libraries instead), so this may not necessarily be best practices!
+But I quite like NestJS.

 ## How to Run Locally

 1. Run `docker-compose up --build` at the root of this project.
 This will create the `businesses` table with the given sample data.
 This also starts up the MySQL server on Port **3306**.